ansible-collections/ibm_zos_core/docs/source/modules/zos_stat.rst

   Data sets can be sequential, partitioned (PDS), partitioned extended (PDSE), VSAMs or generation data sets (GDS).

+  This option doesn't accept the use of wilcards (? and *).

   | **required**: True
   | **type**: str